JamesT94/glassdoor-salaries-regression/README.md

-# glassdoor-jobs PROJECT TITLE
+# Data Scientists Jobs - Glassdoor (US)
-Repository for a short project exploring Data Science jobs and relative salaries from Glassdoor.com
+This project serves as a foundation and platform for a future project exploring salary estimates for data science related jobs in the UK.
+The following project will contain new data collected by myself using Selenium from Glassdoor.com.

 ## Resources Used
 **Python Version:** 3.7